jbrumf/tinyqsim/README.md

 ### Installation

-These instructions apply to macOS and Linux systems, although the software can also be installed on Windows.
+These instructions apply to macOS and Linux systems, but the software should also run on Windows.

 First, download TinyQSim using the "Code" button on the GitHub page: